 If you want aptX connectivity without compromising durability, the Jabra Elite 3 True Wireless are worth a look, although they can be a little more expensive.
 While both earbuds reduce noise through passive isolation, the Elite 3 block more low-pitched noises on the bus.
 For better battery life at a cheaper price, the Vibe Buds still edge ahead.

-If you're a Samsung user, you'll want to check out the Samsung Galaxy Buds2 Pro True Wireless.
+If you're a Samsung user, you'll want to check out the Samsung Galaxy Buds3 Pro True Wireless.
 These buds have features unique to Samsung's ecosystem that you won't find anywhere else on this list.
-They support Samsung Seamless codec, a proprietary codec for improved audio quality, and they have a 'Game Mode,' which can lower latency with Samsung devices.
+They support Samsung Seamless codec, a proprietary codec for improved audio quality, and they have Labs: a 'Game Mode' feature that can lower latency with Samsung devices.
 Their ANC is excellent, making them a solid choice for long commutes or shifts at the office.
-Out of the box, they offer a fairly flat and neutral sound profile, and you can adjust it with an in-app graphic EQ and presets.
+Out of the box, they offer a fairly balanced sound profile with some extra thump in the low-end, and you can adjust it with an in-app graphic EQ and presets.

 Aug 28, 2024: The Jabra Elite 10 True Wireless have replaced the Sennheiser MOMENTUM True Wireless 3 as the upper mid-range pick.
 Minor text edits have been made throughout to keep the information current.